plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 slug: /track-outbound-link-clicks
 date: 2020-11-24T13:25:17.104Z
 author: marko-saric
+image: /uploads/outbound-link-click-tracking.png
+image-alt: How to automatically track external link clicks using your site analytics
 ---
 Outbound links play a significant role on the open web, but how do you track clicks on outbound links using your website analytics?
 Here's a guide on how to automate the external link click tracking on your website on Google Analytics and on Plausible Analytics.
 Let's get started.